tpapp/LargeColumns.jl/README.md

 Types for the columns are specified as `Tuple`s.
 See the docstrings for both interfaces and the unit tests for examples.

+# Acknowledgments

+Work on this library was supported by the Austrian National Bank Jubiläumsfonds grant #17378.